simalexan/battlecamp/scenarios/public-sector/reduce-homelessness.md

 ### Low Public Rating

 If the public's trust in your work is compromised, falling below a certain threshold, the Government will replace you, disqualifying you.
+Teams will have different public ratings depending on their assigned:

+1.[78/100] The public holds a view that your actions are helping the homeless, fixing the society, but there is still work to be done.
+2. [32/100] The public is suspicious you are doing anything useful.
+3. [54/100] The public sees your actions, but nothing to be applauded for.

 ### Low Internal Government Rating

 If your internal government rating falls below a certain threshold, as someone might be undermining you (they want your budget), the Government shall replace you and your team, disqualifing you.

+### Public's view of the homeless

+In a certain case, you can also include the constraint "public's view of the homeless", which will impact your budget and the both ratings significantly.

+The public's view of the homeless can be:

+- "most homeless people are without shelter because of circumstances beyond their control"
+- "homeless should be helped but not at the cost of the other priorities"
+- "homeless people should be able to fend for themselves"

+These views can be fixed or modifiable, but they will apply a certain positive or negative bonus to any gameplay that involves public rating.

 ## Metrics